 At LTS, students benefit from IB curriculum through multiple pathways, catering to each student’s personal goals, which may range from earning a full IB Diploma to taking select IB classes and earning certificates in those classes.

-- Complete IB coursework and assessments in six subject areas: English, Mathematics, History, Biology, World Language (French, German or Spanish) and Art, Music or Theatre.
+- study and take exams in six academic areas: English, Mathematics, History, Biology, World Language (French, German or Spanish) and Art, Music or Theatre.

 - differentiates and adds credential to college applications.

 - improves ability to succeed in college and join the global economy, due to the IB emphasis on analytical thinking and communication skills.